-Active Covid-19 cases rise to 4,026, 5 deaths in past 24 hours
+Active Covid-19 cases rise to 4,026, five deaths in past 24 hours

 Kerala continues to report the highest number of active cases at 1,416, followed by Maharashtra (494), Gujarat (397), and Delhi (393).

-The variants leading to the current rise in cases are not severe and are sub variants of Omicron, The Hindu quoted Director General of Indian Council of Medical Research Rajiv Behl as having said.
+The variants leading to the current rise in cases are not severe and are sub-variants of the Omicron strain, The Hindu quoted Director General of Indian Council of Medical Research Rajiv Behl as having said.

-After genome sequencing of samples from the western and southern parts of the country, four variants–LF.7, XFG, JN.1, and NB.1.8.1–were detected, all subvariants of Omicron.
+After genome sequencing of samples from the western and southern parts of the country, four variants – LF.7, XFG, JN.1, and NB.1.8.1 – were detected, all sub-variants of Omicron.
 Of these, the first three were found in a larger number of cases, Dr Bhel told The Hindu.

 “We have been monitoring the situation,” the director general was quoted as saying by the newspaper.
 “We should…be vigilant but there is no cause to worry.”